Seebrasse345/CV/docs/CODEBASE.md

 ```

 Key features of this configuration:
-- Uses a custom bypass script to ensure successful deployment
+- Incorporates an ESLint bypass script in the build command
+- Sets `ignoreCommand` to `exit 1` to ensure builds are never skipped
 - Explicitly enables deployments for both main and master branches
 - Configures GitHub integration with automatic deployments